 As announced by the South African government, it is mandatory for us all have to wear face masks when out in public.
 This means that wearing a mask is now a part of our everyday lives.
 So we thought we would put together some of our favourite face masks made by local South African and Capetownian brands.
 This is a great way to support local businesses during this time.
+There is a number of local designer face masks South Africa small businesses.

 The National Department of Health requested that the public not use surgical/medical masks as these must be reserved for healthcare workers and other first responders.